 Without the presence of adult or deceased oysters’ calcium carbonate shells for baby oysters — called spat — to attach, settle and grow, gone, too, is the opportunity for oyster reef growth.

-Sign up for the Reasons to be Cheerful newsletter.Instead, the introduction of recycled shells through programs like CRCL creates a structural starting point for oyster growth.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Instead, the introduction of recycled shells through programs like CRCL creates a structural starting point for oyster growth.
 In effect, a “living shoreline” — described by federal agencies as “a protected, stabilized coastal edge made of natural materials” — is reborn.

 It’s essentially a return to an age-old practice.
 “We’re not coming up with something new,” says Darrah Bach, who manages the CRCL’s oyster shell recycling program.
 “But we’re providing for a system that worked beautifully for a long, long time.”